heini208/fault_detector_spot/documentation/System_Design.md

 ### 9.2.3 Active Position Holding and Collision Avoidance

-A unique side effect of using the Spot driver for base movement is the robot's "active position holding" behavior.
+A unique side effect of using the Spot driver for base movement is the robot's "active position holding" behaviour.
 Once a base movement command is completed, the driver actively works to maintain the robot's final pose.
 This manifests in two distinct ways:

 1. **Active Collision Avoidance:** If an external object, such as a person walking past or a closing door, encroaches on the robot's space, the robot will